To be phased out by October 2022 (tranche 1)

 We encourage businesses who are looking for alternatives to the hard-to-recycle plastics, which are subject to the phase-outs, to consider reusable or recyclable alternatives in the first instance.

-We are phasing out all oxo and photo-degradable plastics because they include additives that make the plastic break down faster in the environment than traditional plastic.
+We are phasing out all oxo- and photo- degradable plastics, because they have pro-degradant additives that make the plastic break down faster in the environment than traditional plastic.
 In reality, the plastic still degrades into smaller pieces (microplastics) though at a faster rate than conventional types of plastic.
 These plastics are also another source of contamination for our recycling system as they cannot be composted or recycled.
 The additives may also have toxic effects on the environment.

 We heard through the consultation process that phasing out expanded polystyrene will be challenging where it is used to transport cold items like seafood or protect large homeware items across long supply chains.
-We will work with sector experts to identify possible solutions and areas where alternatives could be used.
+We are working with sector experts to identify possible solutions and areas where alternatives could be used.

-Both plastic-lined coffee cups and wet wipes that contain plastic were not proposed for phase-out.
-However, given the strong public response regarding these items, we will work with sector experts to develop a plan for these items.
+Single-use wet wipes were not proposed for phase-out.
+However, given the public response regarding these items, we are working with sector experts to develop a plan for wet wipes which could involve a phase out and/or other policy measures.

-- drafting regulations under the Waste Minimisation Act for the 2022 phase-outs
+- drafting regulations under the Waste Minimisation Act for the 2023 phase-outs (tranche 2)